r-lib/lintr/README.md

 - Excludes a couple of files
 - Disables a specific linter, and;
 - Sets different default exclude regexes
+- Specifies the file encoding to be ISO-8859-1 (Latin 1)

 ```
 linters: with_defaults(